After their emergence, LED lights have dominated the market in the fishkeeping hobby, and there’s a reason for that.

 For this reason, I felt the need to discuss that on a separate blog post.
 Have a look at it.

-Again, I’m discussing every possible setup with appropriate 125-gallon lighting recommendation, taking into account the pros and cons of the fixtures.
+In that post, I’m discussing every possible setup with an appropriate 125-gallon lighting recommendation, taking into account the pros and cons of the fixtures.

 Calculate the cheapest possible variations (getting 3 of the smallest is often pricier than getting a large + small fixture).